“Pine Barrens” Review

 “Lost in the Woods”

-Chris Moltisanti and Paulie Walnuts unsuccessfully attempt to dispose of a body, and end up getting lost in the woods, deep in the South Jersey wilderness of Pine Barrens.
-Before long, their isolated plight becomes metaphorical, allegorical, Biblical.
+Paulie Gaultieri and Christopher Moltisanti accidentally almost kill a Russian, unsuccessfully attempt to dispose of the body, and end up getting lost in the New Jersey Pine Barrens.
+Before long, their isolated plight becomes mythical, allegorical and existential.
 But because of their inconsequential human nature, their actions paint a picture of humor, realism and vulgarity.
 Chris says it best when the two enter a heated argument: “Captain or no captain, right now we’re just two assholes lost in the woods.”

 The episode largely takes place over the course of one long day.
-While Chris and Paulie traverse the frozen wasteland, the rest of the hour concerns Tony’s disenchantment with the depressive Gloria and Meadow’s dissolution with the douchebag Jackie Jr. Around the 40-minute mark, the trifecta reaches a climax as Chris pulls a gun on Paulie, Gloria throws a steak at Tony and Meadow discovers her boyfriend with a whore.
+While Chris and Paulie traverse the frozen wasteland, the rest of the hour concerns Tony Soprano’s affair with the depressive Gloria Trillo and Meadow Soprano’s dissolution with the douchebag Jackie Aprile Jr. Around the 40-minute mark, the three storylines all reach a climax — Chris pulls a gun on Paulie, Gloria throws a steak at Tony and Meadow discovers her boyfriend with a whore.
 Not a good night for nobody.

-But the plotline for which “Pine Barrens” garners its incomparable accolades is Chris and Paulie’s fight for survival.
-There comes a moment halfway through the episode in which time seems to stand still — director Steve Buscemi’s camera pans over snowy tundra and barren treetops, bringing a supernatural aura to the proceedings.
-At this moment, the episode becomes transcendent, matching “College” in terms of greatness.
+Yet it is Chris and Paulie’s fight for survival that eclipses everything else.
+There comes a moment halfway through the episode in which time seems to stand still — the camera pans over snowy tundra and barren treetops, a supernatural setting that we never thought The Sopranos would ever take us.
+At this moment, the episode becomes transcendent, matching “College” in terms of overall greatness.

-Paulie and Christopher’s day begins with the task of retrieving Silvio’s money from a Russian associate, Valery.
+Paulie and Chris’ day begins with the task of retrieving Silvio’s money from a Russian associate named Valery.
 Their banter echoes the opening scene of Pulp Fiction, with Paulie playing the arrogant Jules Winnfield and Chris as the subdued Vincent Vega.
 As they wait outside Valery’s apartment, their small talk regarding the Cuban Missile Crisis calls to mind foot massages and Royales w/ Cheese.

-Buscemi views the scene from what seems to be Valery’s P.O.V. — the camera shakily looking around at the barren trees as he is marched through the woods.
+Buscemi views the scene from what seems to be Valery’s point of view — the camera shakily looking around at the barren trees as he is marched through the woods.
 The shot establishes unease, emphasizing the isolation of the storyline, while also providing a clue to a more famous P.O.V. later on.

-Feeling at home in the snowy setting, Valery gets pumped up, and the moment Chris lets his guard down (“So how far is it to Atlantic City?”), he smacks him in the face with a shovel and makes a run for it.
-Chris and Pualie run after him, similar to their chase through the poison ivy patch in season one.
-Just when Valery is nearly out of sight, Paulie fires what appears to be a kill shot, a torrent of blood shooting out of his head.
+Feeling at home in the snowy setting, Valery begins to tease his captors.
+The moment Chris lets his guard down (“So how far is it to Atlantic City?”), he smacks him in the face with a shovel and makes a run for it.
+Chris and Paulie run after him, similar to their chase through the poison ivy patch in season one.
+Just when Valery is nearly out of sight, Paulie fires what appears to be a kill shot, a torrent of blood shooting out of the Russian’s head.

 Yet when they go to investigate, the Rasputin-like figure is nowhere to be found.
 A trail of footprints and blood abruptly stop, leaving Chris and Paulie clueless.
 The camera observes from the treetops as they stand in disbelief below.

-This bird’s-eye-view P.O.V. is the episode’s most famous shot, and also one of series creator David Chase’s greatest mysteries.
-Did Valery somehow escape up a tree, or is it his spirit watching from above?
-Because we never find out what happens to the Russian, his disappearance has taken on a mythic quality.
+This bird’s-eye-view P.O.V. is the episode’s most compelling shot.
+It’s also one of series creator David Chase’s greatest mysteries.
+Did Valery somehow escape up a tree, or is it his disembodied spirit watching from above?
+Because we never find out what happens to the Russian, his disappearance takes on a mystical quality.

 Just like Pulp Fiction’s briefcase, the ambiguity may be meaningless, but that still hasn’t stopped people from trying to solve the unsolvable.
-Yet for all it’s worth, the real answer will never be revealed.
-What an asshole David Chase is to say that he alone knows what happened to Valery.
+Nevertheless, the real answer will never be revealed.
+Chase has gone on record saying that he alone knows what happened to Valery.

 Throughout the episode, miscommunication is a crucial factor.
-Every cell phone conversation features static crackle and random garble, which only furthers Chris and Paulie’s complete isolation — they’re trapped on a completely different wavelength.
-Even the phone calls between others — like Meadow and Jackie Jr., or Tony and his ex-girlfriend Irina — feature miscommunication in the form of bald-faced lies.
+Every cell phone conversation features static crackle and random garble, which only furthers Chris and Paulie’s complete isolation.
+They’re trapped on a completely different wavelength.
+Even the phone calls between other characters (such as Meadow and Jackie Jr. or Tony and his ex-girlfriend Irina) feature miscommunication in the form of bald-faced lies.

-Meadow’s realization that Jackie is nothing more than an entitled douchebag has been a long time coming.
+Meadow’s realization that Jackie is a manipulative asshole has been a long time coming.
 Her moment of clarity comes when they play Scrabble (Jackie’s words: POO, ASS, THE).
 Suspecting that he’s been cheating, she later finds him with a whore at his apartment in Jersey.
-Their relationship is (finally) over, yet Meadow still blames herself for what happened, professing that her boyfriend was “the greatest.”
+Their relationship is (finally) over, yet Meadow still blames herself for what happened, professing that her boyfriend was actually a great guy.
 Geez.

-Even though their comedic chemistry forms the backbone of the storyline, the episode focuses more on Paulie’s perspective.
-After all, no matter how much he tries to pin the blame on Christopher, he’s entirely responsible for the whole ordeal.
-And when it’s all over, his new attitude is to now not give a fuck.
+Even though their comedic chemistry forms the backbone of the storyline, the episode is mostly told from Paulie’s perspective.
+After all, no matter how much he tries to pin the blame on Christopher, Paulie is the one who is entirely responsible for the whole ordeal.
+When he finally has to answer to Tony for his mistakes, he adopts a new attitude: “Fuck it, let’s go home.”
+It’s the most accountability that Paulie has ever shown.

 In the wake of Big Pussy’s death at the end of season two, the characters of The Sopranos have found themselves metaphorically lost, grasping at the last remaining straws of the idealized “good times.”
 For Paulie, who was literally lost in the wilderness, there’s no going back.
-It foreshadows his disgruntled role in season four, as well as the minimalistic tone the next year will bring.
+It foreshadows his disgruntled role in season four and the minimalistic tone the next year will bring.

 After finally being rescued by Tony and Bobby, all Paulie can do is look out the car window with a glazed look in his eyes, an old Italian aria playing on the soundtrack.
 “Sposa son disprezzata” tells of a scorned wife, “faithful, yet insulted.”
 In this context, it could apply to almost every character on the series.